July 7, 2020 CRES Committee Statement—Black Lives Matter: CRES, Anti-Racism, and Reconciliation at Reed

 The program in Comparative Race and Ethnicity Studies (CRES) is intended for students who wish to combine focused study in anthropology, dance, history, music, sociology, or theatre with comparative interdivisional work on race and ethnicity.

-CRES students are required to pass a junior qualifying exam, which consists of passing the exam in their home department and preparing a research proposal for the CRES committee.
+CRES students are required to pass a junior qualifying exam, which consists of passing the qual in their home department and passing CRES 300.
 See CRES qual for details.